Kanegraffiti/parsl/docs/userguide/configuring.rst

       )

 The ``autolabel`` flag tells Work Queue to automatically generate resource labels.
-By default, these labels are shared across all apps in your workflow.
+By default, these labels are shared across all :ref:`Apps <app>` in your :ref:`Workflow <workflow>`.
-The ``autocategory`` flag puts each app into a different category, so that Work Queue will choose separate resource requirements for each app.
+The ``autocategory`` flag puts each :ref:`App <app>` into a different category, so that Work Queue will choose separate resource requirements for each :ref:`App <app>`.
-This is important if e.g. some of your apps use a single core and some apps require multiple cores.
+This is important if, for example, some of your :ref:`Apps <app>` use a single core and some :ref:`Apps <app>` require multiple cores.
-Unless you know that all apps have uniform resource requirements, you should turn on ``autocategory`` when using ``autolabel``.
+Unless you know that all :ref:`Apps <app>` have uniform resource requirements, you should turn on ``autocategory`` when using ``autolabel``.

-The Work Queue executor can also help deal with sites that have non-uniform software environments across nodes.
+The Work Queue :ref:`Executor <executor>` can also help deal with sites that have non-uniform software environments across nodes.
 Parsl assumes that the Parsl program and the compute nodes all use the same Python version.
-In addition, any packages your apps import must be available on compute nodes.
+In addition, any packages your :ref:`Apps <app>` import must be available on compute nodes.
 If no shared filesystem is available or if node configuration varies, this can lead to difficult-to-trace execution problems.

-If your Parsl program is running in a Conda environment, the Work Queue executor can automatically scan the imports in your apps, create a self-contained software package, transfer the software package to worker nodes, and run your code inside the packaged and uniform environment.
+If your Parsl program is running in a Conda environment, the Work Queue :ref:`Executor <executor>` can automatically scan the imports in your :ref:`Apps <app>`, create a self-contained software package, transfer the software package to worker nodes, and run your code inside the packaged and uniform environment.